USDA-SCINet/scinet-site/sn_collections/_workshops/2024-geospatial-workshop/2024-11-7-Geospatial-Workshop-3.md

     Click *Launch*.
 The screen will update to the *Interactive Sessions* page.
 When your Jupyter session is ready, the top card will update from *Queued* to *Running* and a *Connect to Jupyter* button will appear.
 Click *Connect to Jupyter*.

+1. For the notebook used in the tutorial, select the *grwg_2024_env* kernel.